vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-to-0701.md

 ## Assumptions for the guide
 The instructions below are written for Debian-like Linux operating systems.

-The guide uses systemd commands(`systemctl` and `journalctl`) to control binaries in our setup.
+The guide uses systemd commands(`systemctl` and `journalctl`) to control binaries in the set-up.
 If you are using something different, your system's commands may vary.

 This guide is specifically intended for those who are already running a validator node with version `v0.68.0` or higher.